Nerve agent attack 'cost police £7.5m'

 Mr Skripal, 66, and his daughter, 33, were taken to Salisbury District Hospital after coming into contact with the military-grade nerve agent Novichok.

-Wiltshire Police Det Sgt Nick Bailey, who was one of the first on the scene, was also admitted to hospital for treatment.
+Det Sgt Bailey was also admitted to hospital for treatment after being exposed.

 All three have since been discharged.